tsgates/arch-wiki-markdown/wiki/TORQUE.md

     # qmgr -c 'p s'

 Edit /var/spool/torque/server_priv/nodes adding all compute nodes.
-Again, it is recommended to match the hostname(s) of the machines on your LAN.
+Again, it is recommended to match the hostname(s) of the machines on the LAN.
 The syntax is HOSTNAME np=x gpus=y properties

 -   HOSTNAME=the hostname of the machine
 -   np=number of processors
 -   gpus=number of gpus
--   properties=comments you wish to add
+-   properties=comments

 Only the hostname is required, all other fields are optional.